-Example: Area of microcalcifications in breast suspicious for malignancy on 02/13/2022.
-Biopsy positive for ductal carcinoma on 02/28/2022.
-The date of diagnosis 02/13/2022.
+Example: Area of microcalcifications in breast suspicious for malignancy on 02/13/2023.
+Biopsy positive for ductal carcinoma on 02/28/2023.
+The date of diagnosis is 02/13/2023.

 - 2. When the only information available is a positive pathology or cytology report, code the date the biopsy was done, not the date the report was dictated or transcribed - 3.
+Code the date the procedure was done, not the date the specimen was received or read as positive by the pathologist when the date of diagnosis is coded from a pathology report - Example: Biopsy was performed on 05/06/2023.
+The specimen from the biopsy was received and read by the pathologist as positive for cancer on 05/09/2023.
+The date of diagnosis is 05/06/2023. - 4.
 The first diagnosis of cancer may be clinical (i.e., based on clinical findings or physician's documentation)